gatsbyjs/gatsby-graphql-toolkit/README.md

 > as well as custom resolvers for `ExamplePost.author` and `ExampleAuthor.allPosts` to resolve relationships

-The toolkit uses the remote schema as a reference, but doesn't clone it.
+The toolkit uses the remote schema as a reference, but doesn't fully copy it.

-Instead, it takes all the fields from the sourcing query (including aliased fields) and adds them to Gatsby node type with slight changes:
+Instead, it takes all the fields from the sourcing query and adds them to Gatsby node type with slight changes:

 - every type name is prefixed with `gatsbyTypePrefix` setting (`Post` => `ExamplePost` in our case)
 - all field arguments are removed
 - type of the field remains semantically the same as in the remote schema
+- aliased fields from the query are added to the type itself

 ---